ALAMANCE COUNTY LANDFILL

 Operational Hours: MON-FRI, 7 AM-6 PM; SAT, 7 AM-5 PM & SUN 1 PM-5 PM

-- Accepting recyclable materials to include: Newspaper, Corrugated Cardboard, Clear/ Brown Glass Bottles/Jars, Aluminum/Steel/Metal Cans, Magazines/Catalogs, Phone Books, Plastic Bottles (i.e., Milk, Soda, Water, Juice Bottles & Colored Containers [i.e., Laundry Detergent], except motor oil and pesticide containers.
+•Accepting recyclable materials to include: Newspaper, Corrugated Cardboard, Clear/ Brown Glass, Aluminum/Steel/Metal Cans, Magazines/Catalogs, Mixed Paper, Phone Books, Plastic Bottles (i.e., Milk, Soda, Water, Juice Bottles & Colored Containers [i.e., Laundry Detergent], except motor oil and pesticide containers.

-- Accepting used oil and oil filters, antifreeze and automobile batteries at no charge.
+•Accepting used oil and oil filters, antifreeze, automobile batteries and used cooking oil at no charge.

 Operational Hours: MON-FRI, 7 AM-4:30 PM & SAT, 7 AM-12 NOON

-- Disposal fee for municipal solid waste: $38.00 per ton
+•Disposal fee for municipal solid waste: $40.00 per ton

-Waste is weighed and charges are determined by type and tonnage of material.
+•Waste is weighed & charges are determined by type & tonnage of material.

 Began accepting household electronics in July 2009.